 How to get to Holbox Island by car

 If you’re planning to stay in Mexico longer and Isla Holbox isn’t your only destination, it may be worth hiring a car for the duration of your stay.
 While you can’t drive the car in Isla Holbox (there aren’t any roads and golf carts are the only motorised vehicle), you can drive it to Chiquila and park in one of the many multi-day carparks there.

 It takes about 2 hours to drive to Chiqulia from Cancun and Tulum and the parking lots in Chiquila cost around $100MXN a day.

 The ferry to Isla Holbox

 Once you’ve arrived in Chiquila by bus or car, it’s time to get the Chiquila ferry to Isla Holbox.
 There are two Isla Holbox ferry companies that run the exact same service for the exact same price.
 The difference is that one Chiquila to Holbox ferry runs on the hour and the other Holbox Island ferry on the half-hour.

 The 9 Hermanos ferry company is the company that runs on the half-hour, and Holbox Express Ferry runs on the hour.
 It’s useful to know this so that you buy the right ferry ticket when coming off the bus, or from your car.

 Either way, you’re not going to have to wait long for a ferry to Holbox at all!

 The ferry from Chiquila to Holbox starts at 6 am and finish at 9.30 pm.
-They cost $150MXN per passenger, regardless of which company you end up using.
+They cost $200MXN per passenger (as of January 2020), regardless of which company you end up using.
 You can see the Holbox ferry schedule in both directions here.
 Remember to check the Holbox ferry times for your return trip, especially if you’ve got a plane to catch!